wp-plugins/sewn-in-xml-sitemap/readme.txt

 == Changelog ==

+## 2.0.0 - 2015-02-12

+- Updated to remove ACF dependency and cleanup functionality.

 ## 1.0.3 - 2014-08-03

 - Added to the repo

 == Upgrade Notice ==

+= 2.0.0 =
+There are some basic compatibility issues with some of the filters and actions from 1.0.x.

 = 1.0.3 =
 This is the first version in the Wordpress repository.